 The second is Reconstructed 1790 census of Delawareby Leon DeValinger, Jr,; National Genealogical Society Bookstore, 1962.
 This book provides a list of tax payers from 1790 or the closest year for which data was available, and lists around 8,000 people.
 This is also available in local repositories.

 Look What I Found at the Historical Society!

 From time to time, we will be featuring articles from our newsletter here on the DGS home page.
 The following is from September 2016.

 From time to time, we will be featuring articles from our newsletter here on the DGS home page.
-The following is from September 2015.
+The following is from November 2015.

 Osher Institute of Lifelong Learning

 DGS President Susan Kirk Ryan spoke about the UD Library and the UD’s Osher Institute genealogy resources.
 The resources include:

 - The UD Library website —Available to the public, it offers valuable genealogy information.
 The UD Library’s Genealogy Homepage is accessed at http://guides.lib.udel.edu/genealogy, There are clickable links to many genealogy research topics, including Beginners; Census; City Directories; Immigration; and Wills and Probate.
 Each link opens a new page with informative content and more specific topic links.
 Rebecca Knight, Associate Librarian, provides useful research information for all levels on a wide variety of topics, including links to outside sources and suggested library books.

 - Online Databases for Genealogy and History — These include Ancestry Library Edition; America's Historical Newspapers; the New York Times (ProQuest Historical), and many other databases.
 Off-campus access to online reference materials is restricted to UD faculty, students (including Osher) and staff, but anyone may view the online databases on computers at the UD library.